 This is certainly an attitude cultivated in mindfulness training; in grounding yourself in the present moment, in experiencing a state where the present moment is enough, just as it is, you simply don’t feel the need to control everything that happens.
 The insecure ego that fears the world and craves a God Complex is just gone.

 In this state, it is far easier to just step back, take a breath, and calmly see what you actually can and can’t control.

-But following Epictetus’ advice gives us much needed perspective on almost everything else that is worth thinking about.
-Whatever your current situation, it tells you get on with the productive task of figuring out what we can in fact do, instead of wasting time pouring energy into worry about things beyond our control.
+Following Epictetus’ advice is the thing that gives us perspective on almost everything else that is worth thinking about.
+Whatever your current situation, it tells you get on with the productive task of figuring out what you can in fact do, instead of wasting your time pouring energy into worry about things beyond your control.

 And of course, Christianity has its Serenity Prayer, well-worn in today’s 12 step recovery programs: “God grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference.”4

 There is a reason this prayer is said to grant serenity; there is a profound sense of peace that comes from humility, from acknowledging that you are not all-powerful and therefore don’t have to concern yourself with what can’t be changed.

 If every utterance of “Believe in yourself and you can achieve anything” could be replaced with this, then our world would be a much happier, wiser place.